NathaRiquelme/Beginner/README.md

 Model Evaluation and Refinement: I will assess the performance of the regression model using techniques like cross-validation and learning curves.
 Based on the evaluation results, I will refine the model by experimenting with different subsets of features, regularization techniques, and hyperparameter tuning.

 Prediction and Interpretation: Finally, I will make predictions on unseen data and interpret the results.
 I will examine the coefficients or feature importances to identify the most influential factors affecting house prices.

+## Getting Started
+[Provide instructions for how to get started with the project, including any prerequisites or dependencies.]

+## Project Structure
+[Explain the structure of your project, including the purpose of each folder and key files.]

+## Usage
+[Describe how to use your project, including any command-line arguments, input/output formats, or other relevant instructions.]

+## Data
+[If your project involves data, provide information about the data sources, format, and any preprocessing steps.]

+## Results
+[Highlight the key findings, insights, or outcomes of your project.]

+## Next Steps
+[Discuss potential future improvements or extensions to the project.]

+## Contributing
+[If you're open to contributions, provide guidelines for how others can contribute to your project.]

+## Contact
+[Provide your contact information or a way for others to reach out to you.]